sachukundar/vcetvnps2020/README.md

 # vcetcsi2020
-This is official website of VCET CSI2020.
+This is the official website of VCET CSI2020.

+Languages what we used here is:
+HTML
+CSS
+Javascript